|

 Let's kill off a god, shall we?

+What if there was a ridiculous belief that a group of people held which said that there is a pit exactly 1 mile below Babylon that contains the souls of all Babylon's enemies who have fallen in battle?
+Armed with this info, couldn't scientists, knowing that Babylon was modern day Baghdad, drill down exactly 1 mile below the heart of the city and using various geologic tools, determine that this is false?
+What if they discover that there is an underground aquifer that is three times the size of Baghdad, and it spans from a depth of 1/2 mile below the surface to the 3 mile mark?
+There is a huge underground body of water which feeds springs, geysers, and fountains.
+Wouldn't this be yet another god, or religious idea that a whiff of science was able to kill off?
 At first glance, it seems like science has falsified this claim, but why has it not?
 If you guessed "incorrect presupposition" then you would be absolutely correct!
 The scientists failed to realize that there is nothing that mandates the souls be physical things.
 If it is a spiritual entity, then it would be housed in a supernatural pit, or at least it *could* be supernatural.
 And I think that if they approached the believers of this religious group with this stunning new revelation, they would most likely laugh hysterically at these "fools" who improperly thought that souls are a physical property.
 Now, obviously, I wouldn't believe these religious people, and neither would the atheists, but the difference is that I would use faith to determine this was incredible, the atheist's would convince themselves that they have 'proof' or 'material evidence' that it's false.
 Adding even more credence to naturalism.

 Conclusion:

+At the end of the day, science cannot confirm a miracle took place.
+They can *sometimes* falsify certain purported miracles, but only if their presuppositions are not illogical.
+And it is not sufficient to discover natural possibilities, because as I pointed out to TomA, there is nothing for which there could not be a natural explanation.
 Name one thing that could not be explained by some known natural explanation, a hallucination, a dream, a mass hallucination, drunkenness, illusion, hologram, mirage, a coma, power of suggestion, flashback, schizophrenia, bipolar disorder, or something else.
 So possibilities are insufficient, we need the actual cause to be confirmed by science.
 And getting scientists to the point where they say "We don't know." is insufficient to rule in favor of the supernatural.
 Because remember: Mysteries are not yet miracles.
 What does this mean to the average Christian?
 Well, only this: When an atheist challenges you with "If the supernatural exists, why can't you provide us with examples that we can verify?"
 Then what they are really asking for is the supernatural, to be 'natural'.
 They want to evaluate the effectiveness of a cough syrup, but they stipulate that you must submit your sample in chewable tablet form.
 Requiring that the supernatural be confirmed by the science, is the same as saying to a mute: "I will not believe you are dumb, unless I hear it come out of you mouth."
 They have stacked the deck.
 If he speaks, he's not mute, if he does not speak, then he has not met the burden of proof.
 It's illogical but safe.
 This is why I say the Australian Skeptic Society might as well make it million since they will never have to pay.
 Natural things are verified via science, and supernatural things are verified via the spirit realm.